alttch/eva3/doc/sys_api.rst

 File operations in runtime
 --------------------------

-SYS API allows the operations with any text files in "runtime" folder.
-According to the program architecture, all the files in this folder (except the databases) are text(JSON).
-To simplify the work with a files via API calls all requests and replies are made in text(JSON) format and no binary data is transferred.
+SYS API allows operations with any text files in "runtime" folder.
+According to the program architecture, all files in this folder (except for databases) are text(JSON).
+To simplify working with files via API calls all requests and replies are made in text(JSON) format and no binary data is transferred.

-For safety reasons these API functions must be enabled before with *file_management=yes* param in "sysapi" section of the controller's configuration file.
+For safety reasons these API functions must be enabled in advance with *file_management=yes* param in "sysapi" section of the controller's configuration file.